skywind3000/vim-keysound/README.md

 :zap: You can use it along with the [typewriter color scheme](https://github.com/logico-dev/typewriter), and feel like you are really working on a typewriter.

-Gain the power from the the rhythm and the sound, become productive in vim.
+Enjoy the rhythm from your code, gain the power from the sound, become productive in vim.

 # Installation